telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 where the Version value is usually the old version you are upgrading from.

-It means that the reference to the Telerik.Web.UI assembly is wrong in the project.
+This error means that the reference to the Telerik.Web.UI assembly is wrong in the project.
 Here are several **common reasons for this problem and their solutions**:

 * The reference in the Visual Studio project itself points to the old version (e.g., to the installation folder).
 To resolve this, update the project references to point to the BIN and ensure the correct assemblies are there.